 Each site has a picnic table (most heavily covered with moss), a food storage locker, and a fire ring.
 Site 5’s picnic table is broken.
 There’s one outhouse.

-It’s free to stay here, but you have to get a permit from either Hiouchi Visitor Center outside Crescent City or Kuchel Visitor Center in Orick.
-There aren’t any reservations.
+It’s free to stay here, but you have to apply for a backcountry camping permit between 2 and 28 days before your stay.
+The permit guarantees that a site will be available for you, but you can’t reserve a specific site.
+There’s a maximum 5-day stay.
 There are supposed to be 10 sites, but one of them is just a picnic table with no food storage box, fire ring, or site number.

 © 2018 David Baselt